Cnut's invasion of England: Battle of Penselwood

 The battle was fought sometime between mid-May and midsummer.

-The English army led by Edmund routed Cnut’s army near the village of Penselwood.
+The English army led by Edmund routed Cnut's army near the village of Penselwood.
 The battle is omitted in Scandinavian sources.

 Battle of Sherston

-The Battle of Sherston was fought after midsummer between the English lead by Edmund Ironside and the Scandinavian army.
+The Battle of Sherston was fought after midsummer between the English led by Edmund Ironside and the Scandinavian army.
 Sources on the outcome of the battle conflict, John of Worcester records this as a victory for the English while the Encomium Emmae Reginae, citing Thorkell the Tall as heading the Scandinavian army, claims otherwise.

 After the battle, The Scandinavians returned to besiege London, while Edmund levied a larger army.
 The Londoners managed to hold on long enough for Edmund to raise the siege, and two days afterwards the two armies fought again at Brentford.

 Battle of Brentford

-The Battle of Brentford was fought in 1016 some time between mid June (the approximate date of the battle of sherston) and October (the approximate date of the later Battle of Otford) between the English and the Scandinavians.
+The Battle of Brentford was fought in 1016 some time between mid June (the approximate date of the battle of sherston) and October (the approximate date of the later Battle of Otford (1016)) between the English and the Scandinavians.

 The English were victorious in this battle, but suffered great casualties, for many of them drowned in the Thames.